Gibs-E/bandit-overthewire-solutions/level18.md

-# Bandit Level 18 → Level 19
+# Bandit Level 18 ➔ Level 19

 ## 🧠 Goal:
-_Describe the goal of this level here._
+The password for the next level is stored **in the password file**, but **you cannot log out** after logging in — the shell immediately logs you out.
+You’ll need to use a **non-interactive shell** command to read the password file in one step.

+---

 ## 🔐 Login:
 ```bash